SmallMistake/Modding-NiD/Items/Overview_of_Data_Structure.md

 ### Item Catagory?

 This bit appears to be consistent across all instances of an item, and quite a few items share their number.
-I have compiled a list of most of the items below:
+I have compiled a list of most of the items from stage one below:

 #### Catagories